 The researchers found that the group that took allulose with their meal, had significantly lower blood glucose levels at the 30 and 60-minute marks compared to the group that had consumed the meal by itself.

-And while these studies are relatively new and are not very broad in terms of the number of subjects tested, the data is extremely promising and we can expect to see a lot more research on allulose very soon!
+And while these studies are relatively new and are not very broad in terms of the number of subjects tested, the data is extremely promising.
+We expect to see a lot more research on allulose in the future.

 Some people have reported diarrhea and gastrointestinal discomfort after consuming a lot of allulose on a daily basis, so that could be one thing to look out for.
 Just use it in moderation and you will be fine!

 Other Alternatives To Allulose